Male-Pattern Sexuality in Transwomen in Ontario Study

 Sex-Differences and Segregation

 Why do we segregate men and women’s change rooms?
 Why do we have a problem with men and women being naked next to one another, changing or showering?
 (I am not referring to situations where there are separate stalls.)
-For a small minority of people, almost certainly less than 10%, this may not be a problem, but most Canadians would react forcefully against such an idea.
+For a small minority of people this may not be a problem, but most Canadians would react forcefully against such an idea.
 While I don’t intend to answer those questions fully in this article and while answers may vary slightly person to person, the issue has to do not only with privacy, but also with protection.
 There are well-established patterns of violence, criminality, and sexuality in males in the literature that are beyond dispute.
 When you factor in the general size and strength differences between the sexes, you have a situation where females are right to have a healthy fear of males in their safe spaces, especially in open change rooms or showers where they are most vulnerable.
-In the coming weeks I will write on some peer-reviewed medical literature that show just how significant these sex-differences are.
-They may surprise you.
-It’s not fear-mongering if it is based on hard data.

 The main argument here at WOMAN Means Something is that Bill C-16 completely erases a woman’s identity, distinctiveness, protections and freedoms.
 But within the realm of women’s protections, we further believe that the deliberate gender ambiguity in the bill creates opportunities for predatory men to prey on women in particularly vulnerable situations in women’s safe spaces.

-But there is a further question; are women right or wrong to be concerned about transwomen in their spaces?
-For many, this very question is inflammatory, but the point here is not that transwomen are particularly dangerous, but that they may be as “dangerous” as men.
+But there is a further question; are women right or wrong to be concerned about trans-identified males in their spaces?
+For many, this very question is inflammatory, but the point here is not that trans-identified males are particularly dangerous, but that they may be as “dangerous” as men.
 To put it another way, are females in the right to feel concerned about these biologically-male women the same way they might feel concerned about biologically-male men.
-In another article I have pointed out that one of the best studies on post-op transsexuals states that transwomen retain male-patterns of violence and criminality.
-Here I want to point you to an article that demonstrates that transwomen retain, in significant ways, male patterns of sexuality as well.
+In another article I have pointed out that one of the best studies on post-op transsexuals states that trans-identified males retain male-patterns of violence and criminality.
+Here I want to point you to an article that demonstrates that trans-identified males retain, in significant ways, male patterns of sexuality as well.

 Sample Size and Group